-During the nine-month period ended April 30, 2004, the Company received proceeds of \$48,869 from the exercise of stock options on 2,571,149 shares of its common stock.
-During the nine-month period ended April 30, 2004 the Company repurchased 1,769,300 shares of its common stock for a net expenditure of \$69,206.
-In the third quarter of 2004, the Company reduced Retained Earnings by \$20,345, since Additional Paid-In Capital already was reduced to zero due to retirement of shares repurchased.
-These retired shares will remain as authorized, but unissued, shares.
-During the nine-month period ended April 30, 2004, the Company declared three dividends of \$0.11 per common share each that were paid on November 10, 2003, February 9, 2004 and May 10, 2004.
+During the six-month period ended January 30, 2004, the Company received proceeds of \$43,768 from the exercise of stock options on 2,313,880 shares of its common stock.
+These stock option exercises created the additional paid-in capital of \$25,450 on the Company's January 30, 2004 consolidated balance sheet, since the Company did not have enough offsetting share repurchases to reduce this balance to zero as at August 1, 2003.
+During the six-month period ended January 30, 2004, the Company declared two dividends of \$0.11 per common share each that were paid on November 10, 2003 and February 9, 2004.

-12. Subsequent Event
+13. Subsequent Event

-On May 28, 2004, the Company announced that the Board of Directors had authorized the repurchase of up to an additional 2,000,000 shares of the Company's common stock.
+On February 27, 2004, the Company announced that the Board of Directors had authorized the repurchase of up to an additional 2,000,000 shares of the Company's common stock.
 The purchases are to be made from time to time in the open market at prevailing market prices.
-The Company presently expects to complete this new share repurchase authorization during calendar 2004, although there can be no assurance that such repurchase actually will be completed in that period of time.
+The Company presently expects to complete this new share repurchase authorization before the end of 2004, although there can be no assurance that such repurchase actually will be completed in that period of time.

-13. Reclassifications
+14. Reclassifications